one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Reference/AccountList.md

 ## Bob.Jones

-This in an Active Directory account that will be used to logon locally to a WVD desktop.
+This in an Active Directory account that will be used to logon locally to a WVD desktop in the Personal Pool.

-## julia.williams
+## Julia.Williams

-This in an Active Directory account that will be used to logon locally to a WVD desktop.
+This in an Active Directory account that will be used to logon locally to a WVD desktop in the Pooled Pool.

 ## ADConnectAdmin